fahedaljghine/laravel-exceptions-to-mail/README.md

 ## To Do

-1- add exceptions profile to allow sending the emails only for group of exceptions
+1- add exceptions profile to allow sending the emails only for group of exceptions.

 ## License